Trenton Thunder: Triple-A Buffalo Bisons

-In April 2021, it was announced that the Thunder organization will host the Buffalo Bisons, the Triple-A affiliate of the Toronto Blue Jays.
+In April 2021, it was announced that the Thunder organization would host the Buffalo Bisons, the Triple-A affiliate of the Toronto Blue Jays.
 “After 27 years serving as the Double-A home of the Detroit Tigers, Boston Red Sox, and New York Yankees, we are excited to welcome the highest level of Minor League Baseball to New Jersey,” said Jeff Hurley, Thunder GM & COO.
 “We look forward to working with the Bisons, Blue Jays, and Major League Baseball to make this a successful season start.”
 The Blue Jays began the 2021 MLB season by calling their spring training facilities in Dunedin, Florida, as a result of COVID-19 restrictions in Canada.
 Toronto had played the coronavirus-shortened 60-game 2020 season in Buffalo.
-According to the Bisons, the move to Trenton allows the club to complete a joint renovation project to prepare Buffalo’s Sahlen Field for major-league regular-season games.
+According to the Bisons, the move to Trenton allowed the club to complete a joint renovation project to prepare Buffalo’s Sahlen Field for major-league regular-season games.
 Buffalo expects the upgrades will “far exceed the new required Major League Baseball Player Development League facility standards, making Sahlen Field one of the premier locations for player training and performance amenities in Minor League Baseball.”

-At the Bisons home games in Trenton, the Bisons wore the Trenton Thunder uniforms and were referred to as Trenton Thunder while the Thunder MLB Draft League team was referred to as Draft League Thunder by the Thunder organzation; the Bisons were still referred to as the Buffalo Bisons on the road and the Thunder MLB Draft League team was referred to as Trenton Thunder on the road.
+At the Bisons home games in Trenton, the Bisons wore the Trenton Thunder uniforms and were referred to as Trenton Thunder while the Thunder MLB Draft League team was referred to as Draft League Thunder by the Thunder organization; the Bisons were still referred to as the Buffalo Bisons on the road and the Thunder MLB Draft League team was referred to as Trenton Thunder on the road.
 The Bisons played the season through July in Trenton and moved back to Buffalo for August.
+On September 4, 2023, Team President Jeff Hurley stated that the team's goal is to be affiliated again with a major league organization.